 If they win the election, they'll come back arguing that this thing, which was proposed by the former government, should be done differently, Strauss-Kahn said.
 But I'm confident they won't question in any way the global framework of this agreement.

 Chopra, who negotiated the bailout with officials from the European Union, the European Central Bank and the Irish government in Dublin last month, sidestepped a question about whether senior bondholders in Irish banks should shoulder losses.

 Ireland was forced to go to the IMF and the EU to deal with a crisis in its banking sector which brought the former Celtic Tiger economy to its knees and rattled the wider euro zone.

-The 85 billion euros bailout, with includes 45 billion euros in loans from Europe, covers Ireland's borrowing costs for the next three years but Chopra said Dublin would tap bond markets once the conditions were attractive.
+The 85 billion euros bailout, which includes 45 billion euros in loans from Europe, covers Ireland's borrowing costs for the next three years.
+But Chopra said Dublin would tap bond markets once the conditions were attractive.

 We would hope that the market rates begin to adjust in time and as soon as they do, and that there is an advantage to borrow from the market rather than from the EU/IMF, I have no doubt Ireland will do so.

 Ireland's government said it would start tapping the loans early next year.